 - Baptisms only take place during scheduled services, usually the 10.30am service on one particular Sunday of the month.
 They are free of charge when part of our normal Sunday morning service.

-- We can potentially offer a separate Baptism service during the afternoon (generally at 2pm) on the First Sunday of the month.
+- We can potentially offer a separate Baptism service during the afternoon (generally at 2pm) on another particular Sunday of the month.
 There may be a small fee if an organist is required and can generally be a cost of anything between £45 – £60.

 - Please note that you may need to share the Baptism service with one other family, however Rev’d Rob will only ever have 2 families being baptised at the same time.